-The final 30 semester hours for the degree must be completed at Tougaloo College or the student must have written permission from the Provost/ Vice President for Academic Affairs to take courses at another institution.
-Institutionally approved exchange programs will be evaluated on an individual basis.
+Unless specifically stated otherwise, the final 30 semester hours for the degree must be completed at Tougaloo College or the student must have written permission from the Provost/ Vice President for Academic Affairs to take courses at another institution.
+For example, see the Tougaloo College-Mississippi College School of Law Accelerated Law Degree Program ("3+3").